 Try a gluten-free diet

 Some people — unaware of their own sensitivity to gluten — find that they feel much better when they stop eating foods containing the protein.
+As more information comes out about celiac disease, more people will make life-changing decisions to lead gluten-free lives.

 Learn where gluten hides